MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-workspace-projects-references.md

 ## Incremental Build setting

 If the `al.incrementalBuild` setting is set to `true` on workspaces with project to project references, all resolutions happen from the referenced project, instead of happening from an app in the `\packagecache` folder, which enhances the build time.
-For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).
+Learn more in [AL Language Extension configuration](devenv-al-extension-configuration.md).

 ## Making sure that your project or workspace is updated